ineswisseme/Simple-English-Tutor-Chat/README.md

 3 - Run the container:

- docker run --name tutor   -p port:port   -v ~/workspace:/workspace   tutor-server # Change the exposed port in the DockerFile if you want to use a different port.
+ docker run --name tutor   -p port:port   -v ~/workspace:/workspace   tutor-server
+ # Choose the exposed port in the DockerFile.

 4 - Send a WAV audio file to the model via Curl: